doobisdad/doobiswork/README.md

 # doobiswork

-I am using this to try to learn to code...
+I am using this to try to learn to code.

-Hope it works..
+Hope it works.

 doobi